Guide to the Sapphire Coast

 By Stephanie Williams

-The Sapphire Coast is home to some of Australia's most pristine oyster estuaries, which you can explore on the Oyster Trail, from Bermagui in the north to Wonboyn in the south.
+The Sapphire Coast in New South Wales is all about soaking up nature, taking it easy and enjoying the beaches, hills, lakes, produce, seaside villages and national parks.
+The area is home to some of Australia's most pristine oyster estuaries, which you can explore on the Oyster Trail, from Bermagui in the north to Wonboyn in the south.
 Eden is known as a paradise for whale watching.
 And then there's the area's cheese.
-Bega is a hotspot for quality dairy products, and home to Bega Cheese, a much loved national cheese brand.
-Holidays in this relaxed seaside area are about soaking up nature, taking it easy and enjoying the beaches, hills, lakes, produce, seaside villages and national parks.
+Bega is a hotspot for quality dairy products, and home to Bega Cheese, a much-loved national cheese brand

 - Try some oysters on the Sapphire Coast Oyster Trail